 In addition to these international guidelines, the formation of LGAP considered more than 35 programs, codes, standards, requirements or other such materials from Australia and around the world, as well as Australia’s major export market’s animal welfare legislation.
 Significant research was undertaken to establish, where possible, a scientific basis for all requirements in the LGAP Standards.
 Where a scientific basis could not be established, other precedents that existed were considered.

-Schuster Consulting Group delivered a fully implementable conformity assessment and certification program and successfully trialled the program in three major export markets (the Middle East, Indonesia and Malaysia) as well as in Australia.
+Schuster Consulting Group delivered a fully implementable conformity assessment and certification program and successfully trialed the program in three major export markets (the Middle East, Indonesia and Malaysia) as well as in Australia.

 - The LGAP Certification Rules